 What are Yale University's Tuition and Fees?

 What does it cost to attend Yale University?
-Below we’ve mapped out the tuition and fees that will help you understand how much you will pay for Yale University.
+Below we’ve mapped out the tuition, fees, and room and board that will help you understand how much you will pay for Yale University.
 We’ve also included financial aid information to help you pay for college.
 If you’d like to get a personal estimated cost of attendance based on your situation, use our free cost calculator.

 What does it cost to attend Yale University?